Evrytania/LTE-Cell-Scanner/README.md

 Bakcups
 ------------------------------

-Before explore this LTE Scanner, it's better for you to do some homeworks:
+Before explore this LTE Scanner, it's better for you to do some homeworks: (my blog: http://sdr-x.github.io/ if you have time)

 1. Original FDD only LTE Cell Scanner / Tracker: https://github.com/Evrytania/LTE-Cell-Scanner , by James Peroulas.